agiza/elmsln-vagrant/README.markdown

 10.0.0.15       data.interact.elmsln.local
 ```

 Now you'll be able to jump into any of the domains that ELMSLN starts to establish for use!
-Go to http://online.elmsln.local/ after installation completes (grab a coffee, it takes awhile the first time).
-IF it all worked you should see a new Drupal site running the Course Information System (CIS) distribution.
+Go to http://online.elmsln.local/ after installation completes (grab a coffee, it takes awhile the first time to finish).
+If it all worked you should see a new Drupal site running the Course Information System (CIS) distribution.

 You can log into this with `user: admin | password: admin`

-To connect to the console of you instance: `vagrant ssh`
+To connect to the console of your instance: `vagrant ssh`

 ###Why use this